prestonty/prestonty/README.md

 ## Hi there!
 I'm Preston Tom-Ying 👋

 I'm a **Software Engineer** with a passion for full stack and ML.
-Currently looking for Summer 2025 internships in backend development.
+Currently looking for Winter 2026 internships in backend development.

 <br/>